PURE-DEVELOPEMENTS/pure-mdt/README.md

 # PURE-MDT

-A FiveM resource for managing police MDT (Mobile Data Terminal) operations.
+A REDM resource for managing police MDT (Mobile Data Terminal) operations.
 This script provides client and server functionality for police roleplay servers, including database integration and configuration options.

 ## Features
 - Police MDT system for REDM